patrick-fs/fs-react-redux-sentry/README.md

 ![image](https://user-images.githubusercontent.com/45576380/59945068-6f6aef00-9434-11e9-9b81-ee9a7bc8bbb6.png)

 Clicking on this link lets you see the user’s actions leading up to and following the error in a FullStory session replay.
 In this example, we see our user type the unsearchable term ("Florida") into the search box and submit before they see the Error Boundary screen.
-The "Application error" event is visible in the event stream on the right-hand side of the screen.
+The "Application Error" event is visible in the event stream on the right-hand side of the screen.

 ![Hacker_News_Florida_Error](https://user-images.githubusercontent.com/45576380/59942536-f7012f80-942d-11e9-83ba-bdab6c75d8c7.gif)